The Art of

 Can I talk about politics or religion?

-Is English enough to integrate?
+Is English enough to fit in?

 What is "Manglish"?

-How should I react if I'm asked personal questions?
+How should I react to personal questions?